ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 #### End of Turn Trapping Animation
 Using the correct trapping Effect Sequence (`042` - Binding move effect script), will enable the mechanical aspects of the trapping effect, however, the animation will default to showing the Bind animation with the 'End of Turn' damage is applied at the end of each turn.
 In order to set the trapping animation to match the chosen move, two things must be done:
 1. The animation must be added to the **continuous animations** NARC that contains these types of 'End of Turn' animations (trapping moves, Leech Seed, Ingrain...etc.).
-2. The [trapping effect battle subscript](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0059_Bind.s) must be updated to add logic to check for the newly added animation.
+2. The [trapping/binding effect battle subscript](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0059_Bind.s) must be updated to add logic to check for the newly added animation.

 The second of these steps is fairly involved, and will require some edits to existing data as well as addition of new.